sukieoduwole/my_darey.io_projects/project12_Ansible_Refactoring/Readme.md

 ![jenkins-owner](./images/jenkins-owner.png)

+***Important Notice !!!**
+During the course of implementing this project, I later used a ubuntu 20.04 as my `jenkins-ansible` server.
+This took care of the problem I was getting with the permission error.
+With this OS all I did was gave `/home/ubuntu/ansible-config-artifact` the permission using `sudo chmod -R 0777 /home/ubuntu/ansible-config-artifact` without needing to go throught the route I explained above.*

 ### Step 2 - Refactor Ansible code by importing other playbooks into site.yml

 Before starting to refactor the codes, I created a new branch, name it `refactor`.